Professor Michael (Mike) Brooks

 In addition to University duties Mike served on many Natural Environment Research Council (NERC) committees: Research Grants (1979–82); Chairman Geological Sciences Training Awards (1984–87), Earth Sciences and University Affairs (1984–87) and several working groups.
 He was chairman of the South Wales Geologists’ Association Group in 1972–74.
 At the Geological Society, he served on Council as a Vice-President, on Specialist Groups and Publications and Editorial Board.
 He was also a member of the British Geological Survey Programme Board (1992–95).

 As a man with enormous energy and vision, Mike was an enthusiastic, sometimes critical, friend and mentor to many.
 Many students remember his lectures delivered off the cuff, writing frenetically on a whiteboard with only 35mm slides to act as illustrations.
 His total enthusiasm for applied geophysics inspired many of his students to pursue life-long careers in the subject.
-The School of Earth and Ocean Sciences at Cardiff University owes a great debt of gratitude to Mike in steering the subject though a period of great revolutionary change, which has produced the research and teaching foundations of the present School.
+The School of Earth and Environmental Sciences at Cardiff University owes a great debt of gratitude to Mike in steering the subject though a period of great revolutionary change, which has produced the research and teaching foundations of the present School.
 Our thoughts lie with his wife Cathie and Mike’s children.

 - Dr Peter Brabham, Prof Dianne Edwards FRS, Prof Bernard Leake.